 1891/2 Kellys: Prentice, Thomas & Co – Corn & cake merchants, brewers, maltsters, asphalters &artificial manure agents: Ipswich & Copenhagen.

 Local resident Roger Carter has confirmed that Stowupland did have its own maltings though it was demolished by the late 18th century.

 1787, April 21st.
 Ipswich Journal: “To be sold: The materials of a Malting, now standing on Thorney Green in Stowupland, consisting of the Kiln, bricks, Tiles, flooring Boards and other timber.
 Enquiries of Charles Beard of Stowupland or Tho.
 Collman of Needham Mkt.”

 Ena Carter (qv) added a note Croft Farmhouse al. Malthouse Cottage.
-Maltings Lane runs south from the present A1120 between where Croft Farmhouse stood and the Chapel Car Park, but the site of a Maltings is unknown
+Maltings Lane runs south from opposite the URC chapel passing between where Croft Farmhouse stood and the Chapel Car Park, but the site of a Maltings is unknown.

 By 1912 the remains of Thorney Hall had been converted into a malting.
 From the medieval era Thorney Hall was the home of the Lords of The Manor of Thorney.
 The building has since been demolished but its foot print is under the Stowmarket station car park.